Schedule an Appointment with our ExpertsBook Now

 Type 1 Diabetes (T1D)

 Type 1 diabetes (T1D), also known as juvenile diabetes, is an autoimmune disease that originates when very little or no insulin is produced by the islets of Langerhans (containing beta cells) in the pancreas.
 Insulin is a hormone required for the cells to use glucose for energy, and it helps regulate glucose levels in the bloodstream.
 Due to low insulin production, high blood sugar levels rise in the body.
 Diabetes leads to the continuous flow of foods and fluids in and out of the body, because of which the person constantly feels thirsty and hungry, frequently urinates, and loses weight.
-Challenges in treating T1D are abnormal liver, lifelong medicine dependency, poor heart health, kidney damage, confusion in what to eat, and poor fitness.
+Challenges in treating T1D are abnormal liver, lifelong medicine dependency, poor heart health, kidney damage, confusion about what to eat, and poor fitness.

 The exact cause of type 1 diabetes is unknown, but it is known that genetic and environmental factors can cause diabetes.
 The main and underlying reason is autoimmune destruction: the body's own immune system, which normally fights harmful bacteria and viruses, mistakenly destroys the insulin-producing (islet, or islets of Langerhans) cells in the pancreas.
 Various patients successfully control their sugar levels through injections and medicine, but that's not the cure; they are only controlling half of the problem and neglecting the other half, which is more important to treat, and that is autoimmunity.
 If this is not treated, then the patient will suffer from other autoimmune diseases as well in the future.